Nieuw Kwartier combines district heating, de-paving and sustainable mobility

 The redevelopment of Constantin Meunier Street provides a lever to explore, and hopefully implement, collective heating for existing buildings.
 In addition, thanks to the JustNature project on nature-based solutions, a strong foundation has already been laid for resident participation, which is crucial to its success.

 The City of Leuven is currently working with research and consultancy firm Sweco on a detailed technical and financial feasibility study for a heat network in C. Meunierstraat and surrounding streets.
 The results of this study will determine the next steps for the project.
-If the study yields positive results and confirms the feasibility of a heat grid in the Nieuw Kwartier, the neighbourhood will be further involved and the city will proceed to contact various potential stakeholders.
+If the study yields positive results and confirms the feasibility of a heat grid in the Nieuw Kwartier, the neighbourhood will be further involved and the city will proceed to contact various potential stakeholders, among which energy cooperation ECoOB, one of the partners within the project.

 As the reconstruction of the streets is phased, over the period from 2026 to 2030, the same applies to the possible heat network.
 This will allow local residents to connect to it step by step.